hanpm/Cloud-Resume/README.md

 # Cloud-Resume
-Deploying a shorten version of my current resume into the cloud with AWS.
+A shorten version of my current resume into the cloud with AWS.
 ### [Live Demo](https://han-pham-resume.click/)
-### Amazon Web Services used:
+### AWS currently used:
 - S3
 - Amazon Route 53
 - Certificate Manager